Vineyards in the Clare Valley, South Australia - Cycling Across Australia

 Makers of Belalie Organic Wines, Jamestown South Australia

-The caravan park at Clare is about 3km south of the main shopping area so we figured it was probably sensible to see and do what we wanted to before checking in.
-First stop on the itinerary was the Knappstein Winery and Brewery where I sampled a spectrum of reds and Tim did a double tasting of the one beer they produce.
-Second stop was the Clare pub for a great $9.95 lunch.
-Possibly the best value we’ve had on the whole trip.
-Third stop was the Foodland to pick up something for dinner and after a bit of a look around town we dropped in at Bentley’s to pick up a few drinks before heading to the Caravan Park for the night.
-The publican was a little astounded at our story and kept us chatting for a good 20 minutes.
-Luckily one of the customers, who was staying at the Caravan Park as well, volunteered to carry the beers for us and had them in his fridge by the time we got there.
-We grabbed a comfortable grass pitch, investigated the pool and had a relaxing afternoon in the treed surrounds.
+The third stop was the Foodland to pick up something for dinner, and after a bit of a look around town, we dropped in at Bentley’s to pick up a few drinks before heading to the Caravan Park for the night.
+The publican was a little astounded at our story and kept us chatting for 20 minutes.
+Luckily, one of the customers who was staying at Caravan Park volunteered to carry the beers for us and had them in his fridge by the time we got there.
+We grabbed a comfortable grass pitch, investigated the pool, and had a relaxing afternoon in the treed surrounds.

 Old Mates- Jamestown, South Australia - Cycling Across Australia